tolribeiro/tolribeiro.github.io/_posts/2019-11-30-taking-your-trello-board-to-the-next-level-essential-plugins-to-boost-its-power.markdown

 ### Identification:

-Since we need to keep track of which the changes to the codebase are related to each cards, this feature allows the developers to have an auto generated ID for each card created that can be used for branching or commit messages.
+Since we need to keep track of which changes to the codebase are related to each cards, this feature allows the developers to have an auto generated ID for each card created that can be used for branching or commit messages.

 ### Prioritization